mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 ### 2. System boundary

-Execution path will hit a system boundary (e.g. HTTP request to Gravatar).
-In this case, a stub is inserted in the layer below the presentation layer - the service layer.
-Another common approach is to stub the actual boundaries, i.e. the HTTP integration.
-I avoid this because that is a low level detail that should be a black box to a component test.
+Where the execution path will reach a system boundary, stub just short of the integration to avoid coupling the test to the low level implementation details of the integration.

+__Example: Gravatar service functions stubbed__

+This test creates a 'gravatar modal' and a 'tag list'.
+Clicking the 'import button' a tag in the tag list using data fetched from Gravatar.
+The `fetchProfileAsync` and `fetchImageAsync` functions are stubbed to prevent the integration from occurring and to avoid coupling the test to the implementation details of the integration.

+<%- renderJsFile('tests/components/gravatar/import-success.test.js') %>

 ### 3. Narrow feedback